3 DAYS FROM $1,399

 Named for the strong tides that rip past the Point of Ness, it’s no surprise that Stromness was once a vital whaling port.
 It was later used by the British for shipping in times of war in lieu of the English Channel.
 At the Stromness Museum, you’ll discover the Orkney Islands’ natural history.
 Then, learn about the Churchill Barriers, a series of four causeways linking the Orkney Islands that were built as naval defenses in WWII.
 Today, they serve as vital roads.
 World War II left a spiritual mark as well, and you and your fellow travelers will visit the ornate Catholic chapel built here by Italian POWs.

-This afternoon, enjoy leisure time on board or join an optional tour to Skara Brae, a 3,000-year-old village of stone dwellings.
+This afternoon, enjoy leisure time on board.
+If you’d like to dive deeper into the history of these islands, your Concierge can make arrangements for a tour to Skara Brae, a 3,000-year-old village of stone dwellings.
 It was discovered in 1850 when a coastal storm stripped away the earthen coverings that left Skara Brae Europe’s best-preserved Neolithic village.
 The site is part of the Heart of Neolithic Orkney UNESCO World Heritage Site.

 Wind through the Scottish Highlands to Edinburgh